-- 1. What are the efficacy and safety of mindfulness meditation interventions, as an adjunctive or mono-therapy, for adults with chronic pain due to migraine, headache, back pain, osteoarthritis, or neuralgic pain compared to treatment as usual, wait-lists, no-treatment, or other active treatments? - a.
+1. What are the efficacy and safety of mindfulness meditation interventions, as an adjunctive or mono-therapy, for smoking cessation or reduction, compared to treatment as usual,

+- wait-lists, no-treatment, or other active treatments? - a.
 Does the effect vary by the type of mindfulness meditation intervention? - b.
-Does the effect vary by medical condition targeted (migraine, headache, back pain, osteoarthritis, or neuralgic pain)? - c.
-Does the effect differ when the intervention is offered as an adjunctive therapy rather than as a mono-therapy? - d.
+Does the effect differ when the intervention is offered as an adjunctive therapy rather than as a mono-therapy? - c.
 Does the effect vary depending on the duration and frequency of mindfulness meditation (i.e., dose effect)?